liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-is.md

 -  One value even of the smallest well `is`, that when you look into it you see that earth `is` not continent but insular —— walden

 -  This `is` as important as that it keeps butter cool —— walden

+- " "Is that the police uniform?"
+"It is —— the heart of the matter

+- " "The Syrians?"
+"This is the original Tower of Babel," Harris said —— the heart of the matter